MAZterXP/testwolf/README.md

        (note: wolfdosmpu fixes this bug by opening all doors faced by patrolling enemies on level start; see E4M6 on hard mode for an example, in the top left room with the crowns)
   ```
   For example, to mimic the vanilla game's behavior when they were run on a Pentium (or faster) system, specify COMP 127 (e.g., WOLF3DCM COMP 127).
-On the other hand, COMP 126 (or COMP -1) disables the 3-tile pushwall move, which mimics how the game logic originally ran on 386 machines and is ideal for completionists who wish to retain all other engine quirks.
+On the other hand, COMP 126 (or COMP -1) disables the 3-tile pushwall move, which is ideal for completionists who wish to retain all other engine quirks.

   COMP by itself will enable all compatibility flags (including future ones).
 Use NOCOMP (or simply not specify COMP at all) to disable all compatibility flags, which is the default setting.